frecsh/catch-me-if-you-can/README.md

-# CMYC - Catch Me If You Can
+# [Re-Work in Progress] CMYC - Catch Me If You Can
 Identifying Command &amp; Control (C&amp;C) domains within networks.

-[yes, all this is cooked, and I am remaking this]

 Introduction